AdamGagorik/ffxiahbot/README.md

 # [pydarkstar][ghWeb]

-A set of command-line tools for interacting with a Darkstar server.
+A set of command-line tools for interacting with a Topaz server.

 * The pydarkstar website can be found [here][ghWeb].
 * The **Setup** instructions can be found [here][ghSet] (start here!)